Truth or Dare

 The inciting incident occurs at 12 minutes when At a bar in Mexico, mysterious stranger Carter approaches Olivia and convinces the group to join him at an abandoned mission.
 They play a game of Truth or Dare that feels unusually intense..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This reveals the protagonist's commitment to Ronnie is possessed by the game during a pool party, forced to choose dare.
+This demonstrates the protagonist's commitment to Ronnie is possessed by the game during a pool party, forced to choose dare.
 He dies after breaking his neck.
 The group realizes the supernatural game is real and will kill them if they refuse or fail., moving from reaction to action.

 At 51 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Olivia and Markie find Carter, who explains the game's rules and history.
+The analysis reveals that this crucial beat Olivia and Markie find Carter, who explains the game's rules and history.
 He reveals the only way to end it is to kill the last person who wasn't in the original game, or find someone new to pass it to.
 This false hope of stopping the game shifts their strategy., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 73 minutes (72% through) represents the emotional nadir.
 Here, Brad is possessed and kills Tyson, then himself.
 The group is decimated.
-The friends Olivia tried to protect are dead, and her best friendship with Markie is destroyed by revealed secrets., illustrates the protagonist at their lowest point.
+The friends Olivia tried to protect are dead, and her best friendship with Markie is destroyed by revealed secrets., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 80 minutes initiates the final act resolution at 79% of the runtime.
 Olivia realizes they can't stop the game by killing the source, but they can spread it globally by broadcasting it online, diluting the demon's power and giving themselves more time between turns.
 She chooses to save herself and Markie by damning the world., demonstrating the transformation achieved throughout the journey.